gurch101/gurch101.github.io/posts/atomic-habits.md

 The most practical way to change who you are is to change what you do.

 ### Chapter 3: How to Build Better Habits in 4 Simple Steps

+Behaviors followed by satisfying consequences tend to be repeated and those that produce unpleasant consequences are less likely to be repeated.

+try->fail->learn->try differently.
+With practice, the useless movements fade away and the useful actions get reinforced.

+Habit formation:

+cue: the trigger that initiates behavior.
+Information that predicts a reward (food, water, sex, money, fame, power, status, power, approval, love, friendship, personal satisfaction).

+craving: the motivational force behind every habit.
+Cravings are linked to a desire to change internal state.
+Thoughts, feelings, and emotions transform a cue to a craving

+response: the actual habit you perform

+reward: end goal of every habit.
+Rewards satisfy us and teach us.

+cue notices the reward, cravings want the reward, response is the action to obtain the reward.

+problem phase: cue + craving
+solution phase: response + reward

+To create a good habit, make the cue obvious, the craving attractive, the response easy, and the reward satisfying

+To break a bad habit, make the cue invisible, the craving unattractive, the response difficult, and the reward unsatisfying

+### The First Law: Make it Obvious
+### Chapter 4: The Man Who Didn't Look Right

+You don't need to be aware of the cue for a habit to begin.
+You can notice an opportunity and take action without dedicating conscious attention to it.
+Ex - paramedic who recognized a person was going to have a heart attack just based on appearance.

+The more you repeat something, the less likely you become to question what you're doing and why you're doing it.
+The process of behavior change begins with awareness.

+Until you make the unconscious conscious, it will direct your life and you will call it fate.

+Use the point-and-call system to reduce mistakes - raises awareness

+ask "does this behavior help me become the person I want to be?"

+### Chapter 5: The Best Way to Start a New Habit